 Net Profit = Total revenue + Gains – Expenses

 How do you calculate a restaurant profit margin?

 To calculate your restaurant’s profit margin, you must determine the revenue and expenses associated with running your business.
 Start by calculating the total revenue, the sum of all income generated from food, beverages, and other sales.

 Next, calculate the Cost of Goods Sold (COGS), which includes the direct cost of producing the food and beverages sold, such as ingredients, packaging, and direct labor.
 With that, you should have this formula: Restaurant profit margin = (Revenue − Cost of goods sold)/Revenue.

 To calculate your own profit margin, subtract your total revenue from your cost of goods sold and divide that by your revenue, as seen with this formula:

 Restaurant profit margin = (Revenue – Cost of goods sold)/Revenue

 What is the average restaurant profit margin?

 A restaurant’s profit margin usually depends on the restaurant type and location.
 For example, restaurants in larger cities typically have lower profit margins than those in more urban areas.

-Generally, a restaurant profit margin can range from 0% to 15%.
+Generally, the average restaurant revenue can range from 0% to 15%.
 However, the average profit margin for restaurants is usually between 3% and 5%.

 5 facts about the restaurant costs